 Video would be subject to discovery rules.
-Public records requests would be vetted through the law department at the conclusion of the investigation.
+All public records requests would be vetted through the city's law department at the conclusion of the investigation.

 e.
 Third-party data-sharing - if and how other city or non-city entities can access or use the surveillance data, including any required justification and legal standard necessary to do so, and any obligation(s) imposed on the recipient of the surveillance data (10.64.b.8):